 Twenty years after Nirvana frontman Kurt Cobain's death, his hometown is honoring him with his very own day, and something a little bit weirder…a creepy, weeping, Jesus-esque statue in his likeness.

-Construction on the cement statue reportedly began shortly after the revered rocker committed suicide in 1994 at the age of 27, but because he's a controversial figure who often said some less-than-flattering things about his native Aberdeen, Washington, the city did not display it.
+Construction on the cement statue reportedly began shortly after the revered rocker committed suicide in 1994 at the age of 27, but because he's a controversial figure who often said some less-than-flattering things about his hometown of Aberdeen, Wash., the city did not display it.

 Randi Hubbard created the statue with help from local Aberdeen art students, and it was housed in her muffler shop for many years, reports Komo News.
 Now it will be on display in the Aberdeen Museum of History for all the world to see.
 "This has been a long time coming; we should have done it long ago," said Aberdeen Mayor Bill Simpson.

 Nirvana will be inducted into the Rock and Roll Hall of Fame in April.